as595/QUFitting/README.md

 ## Method

 QU fitting can be done in two ways: (i) a maximum-likelihood (ML) value obtained through direct optimisation using a single Faraday-thin component model, and (ii) a maximum-a-posteriori (MAP) expectation value obtained using MCMC optimisation of a single Faraday-thin component model.
-In both cases fits can be made using the measured QU data (with or without background subtraction) *or* using the polarisation fraction data.
+In both cases fits can be made using the measured QU data *or* using the polarisation fraction data (with or without background subtraction).

 Fits are initialised using the P0 and phi0 values from the Faraday depth spectrum. chi0 is initialised to zero.